microsoft/Relation-Aware-Global-Attention-Networks/README.md

 ## Reference

 The work with this technique of Relation-aware Global Attention (RGA) applied on person re-identification task has been accepted by CVPR'20.

+- [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

 We hope that this technique will bring benefits for more computer vision related applications and inspire more works.

-- [Relation-aware Global Attention for Person Re-identification](https://arxiv.org/pdf/1904.02998.pdf)

-If you find this technique and repository useful, please cite the paper:
+If you find this technique and repository useful, please cite the paper.
+Thanks!

 ```
 @article{zhang2020relation,